-Response: The rate methodology included in the State Plan for Federally Qualified Health Center services is based on the Prospective Payment System (PPS).
-We are unaware of any requirement under current federal law or regulation that limits individual providers' payments to their actual costs.
+Response: We are unaware of any requirement under current federal law or regulation that limits individual provider payments to their actual costs.

 ACA Assurances:

 Maintenance of Effort (MOE).
 Under section 1902(gg) of the Social Security Act (the Act), as amended by the Affordable Care Act, as a condition of receiving any Federal payments under the Medicaid program during the MOE period indicated below, the State shall not have in effect any eligibility standards, methodologies, or procedures in its Medicaid program which are more restrictive than such eligibility provisions as in effect in its Medicaid program on March 10, 2010.